CSE-CSUSB/Quadcopter/README.md

 SP17 - Implement Simple Visual Object Tracking

 ## Files
-BMP180.py - defines the api for the barometer
+BMP180.py - defines the api for the barometer.
+Primarily used for altitude control.
-MPU6050.py - defines the api for the gyro/accelerometer
+MPU6050.py - defines the api for the gyro/accelerometer.
+Primarily used for flight stabilization.
+SR04.py - defines the api for the ultrasonic sensor.
+Primarily used for collision avoidance and  assists altitude control.
-Throttle.py - manages motor interface
+Throttle.py - manages motor interface.
-Controller.py - translates sensor inputs into motor outputs
+Controller.py - translates sensor inputs into motor outputs.
-flightController.py - contains the other classes and receives user input
+flightController.py - contains the other classes and receives user input.